vectara/vectara-ingest/README.md

   # Which whisper model to use for audio files (relevant for YT, S3 and folder crawlers)
   # Valid values: tiny, base, small, medium or large.
 Defaults to base.
   whisper_model: the model name for whisper

+doc_processing:
+  # Whether or not to summarize table content with GPT-4o (inside PDF, HTML, PPT, DOCX; optional)
+  # When using this feature, you need to list the OPENAI_API_KEY in your `secrets.toml` under a special profile called `general`.
+  # This processing is quite slow and will require you to have an additional paid subscription to OpenAI.
+  # See [here](TABLE_SUMMARY.md) for some examples of how table summary works.
+  summarize_tables: false

+  # Whether or not to summarize image content using GPT-4o vision
+  # When using this feature, you need to list the OPENAI_API_KEY in your `secrets.toml` under a special profile called `general`.
+  # This processing is quite slow and will require you to have an additional paid subscription to OpenAI.
+  summarize_images: false

+  # which document parser to use for local file parsing: unstructured or docling
+  doc_parser: unstructured

+  # whether to use core_indexing which maintains the chunks from unstructured or docling, or let vectara chunk further
+  use_core_indexing: false

+  # Unstructured document parsing configuration
+  unstructured_config:
+    chunking_strategy: none            # chunking strategy to use: basic, by_title or none; default none
+    chunk_size: 1024                   # chunk size if using unstructured chunking; default 1024

+  # Docling document parsing configuation
+  docling_config:
+    chunk: false                            # Whether to use Docling Chunking

 crawling: